fast-ide/fast-ide/README.md

 "           send text from the cursor to the end of the line to vimux runner
 ```

+## Plans 💡

+We want to change the way we think about the development process, <br />
+make it fast, convenient, collaborative, and accessible to everyone

+One of the key development vectors is providing the ability to easily deploy the environment <br />
+and provide access to other users of the Github service to solve issues together <br />
+A cool feature is to make it possible directly from the browser with the ability  <br />
+to stream the terminal to the corresponding issue page 🎉 <br />

 ## Contributors ✨

-We want to change the way we think about the development process,
-make it fast, convenient, collaborative, and accessible to everyone.

 Thank you very much to the people who make this possible: